bacardi55/gtl/README.md

 * ❌: Indicates that the feed is unreachable.
 * ❌🔓: Indicates an error with the SSL certificate.

-**Known issue**: Emoji status isn't actualized when feeds are refreshed.

 ## Use gtl CLI
 ```
 Usage: